-Andrew Rogers work Being Built Together project undertaken in the London Borough of Southwark over 2011-13, investigated the number, places and priorities of new black majority churches (BMCs) in the Borough.
+6 Andrew Rogers' Being Built Together project, undertaken in the London Borough of Southwark, south London, 2011-13, investigated the number, places and priorities of new black majority churches (BMCs) in the borough.
 The particular interest was in BMCs formed independently of the historic denominations since the 1950s.
-Now contributing to the 'Pentecostalism in Britain' series, the research revealed 240 black majority churches in Southwark, south London, alone, understood to be the greatest concentration of AfricanChristianity in the world outside of Africa.
-The percentage of Black Christianity grew between the 2001 and 2011 Census by 100% whilst all other charts in the British Social Attitudes survey from 1983 - 2014 showed a steady decline for the Church of England a slight decline for the Roman Catholics - (buoyed in part by the A+12 inward migration with a substantial number of Roman Catholic nations captured in that cluster) and a substantial increase in other churches amongst which are numbered BMCs.
+Now contributing to the 'Pentecostalism in Britain' series, the research revealed 240 black majority churches in Southwark alone, understood to be the greatest concentration of African Christianity in the world outside of Africa.
+The percentage of Black Christianity grew between the 2001 and 2011 Censuses by 100%, whilst all other charts in the British Social Attitudes survey 1983-2014 showed a steady decline for the Church of England, a slight decline for the Roman Catholics (buoyed in part by the A+12 inward migration with a substantial number of Roman Catholic nations captured in that cluster) and a substantial increase in other churches, amongst which are numbered BMCs.
+The report is available from https://faithandplacenetwork.org/research-links/.

-Awareness raising
+Raising Awareness

-This was identified as a clear requirement across the meetings in churches, small workshops and trainings which were set up across this project.
-Wherever the challenges were raised for discussion, the overwhelming response was for more understanding and awareness raising of what the laws and minimum conditions for domestic labour were in the UK, and how signs of domestic servitude and sexual exploitation could be quickly understood by congregational members.
+This was identified as a clear requirement across the meetings in churches, small workshops and training events which were set up across this project.
+Wherever the challenges were raised for discussion, the overwhelming response was for more understanding and awareness raising of the laws and minimum conditions for domestic labour in the UK and how signs of domestic servitude and sexual exploitation could be quickly understood by congregational members.

-Since the main body of research for this project has been completed, a project concurrently running out sponsored by the Home Office, and concerning which the CTE project was consulted at its inception stages, has now been realised.

-'Have You Heard?' is a short film commissioned by the Home Office and directed award winning Nigerian film-maker Ogu Okpue, to raise the issue of domestic servitude in a way which is explicable for the community, to encourage straightforward means for reporting occurrences and to see that there is a pathway of government funded support which can be accessed by women and girls when social services and the police become involved.
-It is a powerful, restrained piece, which deserves wide deployment across African communities in the UK.
-7 The churches which have helped in the development and piloting of this film have included the Celestial Church of Christ in Manchester, and the Redeemed Christian Church of God along with The Pathfinder and Nigerian community groups accessed by Afruca in Manchester.
-The aim is to raise awareness and increase reporting within atrisk communities - and their product is one which will be of immense usefulness by the churches as a provocation to discuss the issue of West African community exploitation, and encourages communities to follow a pastor's lead and report.
-It is a welcome addition to the arsenal of awareness training material which is much needed in all these three areas outlined above.
+Since the main body of research for this project was completed, a concurrent project, sponsored by the Home Office, and concerning which the CTE project was consulted during its inception stages, has now been realised.
+Have You Heard?7 is a short film commissioned by the Home Office from award-winning Nigerian film-maker Ogu Okpue to raise the issue of domestic servitude in a way which is comprehensible to the community, to encourage straightforward means for reporting occurrences and to see that there is a pathway of government-funded support which can be accessed by women and girls when social services and the police become involved.
+It is a powerful, restrained piece, which deserves wide distribution across African communities in the UK.8 The churches which have helped in the development and piloting of this film include the Celestial Church of Christ in Manchester, the Redeemed Christian Church of God and the Pathfinder and Nigerian community groups accessed by AFRUCA in Manchester.
+The aim is to raise awareness and increase reporting within at-risk communities and the film will be of immense usefulness to the churches as a stimulus to discuss the issue of West African community exploitation and encourage communities to follow a pastor's lead and report.
+It is a welcome addition to the arsenal of awareness-training material which is much needed in all three areas outlined above.